Asteraceae: Sunflower Family – Astereae Tribe: Erigeron et al

 Notes:

-Very common and a California native despite the scientific name.
+Very common, this is a California native despite the scientific name.
 It has upright stems with many narrow leaves and tiny, inconspicuous flowers.
 The ray flowers are white and very short, (0.3–1 mm).
-Its shape is more distinctive than the flowers.
+Its overall shape is more distinctive than the flowers.
 Fruits are spherical with 2–3 mm long pappus radiating in every direction, somewhat reminiscent of a dandelion’s seedhead.

 Blooms: